 Verification/Due Diligence:

 Arthrex is committed to fair labor practices within its supply chain and expects its suppliers to meet these expectations.
-As such, the company conducts supplier assessments to assess risk related to slavery, human trafficking and other human rights, and to identify areas for suppliers to implement effective controls.
-In addition, suppliers are required to provide a Certificate of Origin positively affirming the country of origin of all products sold to Arthrex.
-The company continues to enhance due diligence related to suppliers by integrating controls into the existing Third-Party Risk Management process.
-Since 2022, Arthrex uses a third party to conduct due diligence on existing suppliers and to investigate the background of potential new suppliers to assess the risk of noncompliance with laws, including those related to slavery, human trafficking and other human rights.
-In addition, Arthrex implemented a third-party risk management tool to provide information on current supplier risks, as well as regular newsfeed updates on labor practices and other human rights risks.
+As such, the company conducts risk assessments of third parties in its end to end supply chain to assess risk related to slavery, human trafficking and other human rights, and to identify areas for third parties to implement effective controls.
+In addition, third-party suppliers are required to provide a Certificate of Origin positively affirming the country of origin of all products sold to Arthrex.
+The company continues to enhance due diligence related to suppliers by integrating controls into the existing third-party risk assessment process.
+Based on risk, Arthrex uses an external vendor to conduct due diligence on existing third parties in the supply chain and to investigate the background of potential new third parties to assess the risk of noncompliance with laws, including those related to slavery, human trafficking and other human rights.
+In addition, Arthrex utilizes a third-party risk management tool to provide information on current supplier risks, as well as regular newsfeed updates on labor practices and other human rights risks.

 Audits: